 • 125g plain yoghurt

 • 125ml whole milk

 • 75g unsalted butter, melted and slightly cooled

 • 150g lemon curd

 Put 12 large paper cases into a muffin tray.
-Put the flour, baking powder, salt and caster sugar in a large bowl and whisk lightly to aerate and combine.
+Put the flour, baking powder, lemon zest, salt and caster sugar in a large bowl and whisk lightly to aerate and combine.